JanneMattila/playground-aks-identity/deployment-permissions/README.md

   - `User Access Administrator` requirement
     - To be able to use Azure RBAC with AKS
     - To be able to manage ACR permissions
+  - Adds capability to further narrow down permissions of the role

 ## App team

 - Connect to Azure either using your above created service principal or using your own user account
 - Deploy AKS and ACR using Azure CLI
   - Use managed identity created by Platform team for custom control plane identity
-  - Note: after actual cluster deployment there are [two resource groups]](https://docs.microsoft.com/en-us/azure/aks/faq#why-are-two-resource-groups-created-with-aks)
+  - Note: after actual cluster deployment there are [two resource groups](https://docs.microsoft.com/en-us/azure/aks/faq#why-are-two-resource-groups-created-with-aks)
 - Deploy simple container to ACR
 - Deploy workload to AKS using image from ACR